MicrosoftDocs/windows-dev-docs/windows-apps-src/debug-test-perf/test-surface-hub-apps-using-visual-studio.md

 Manually deploying an app is a simple process.

 ### Enable developer mode
-By default, Surface Hub only installs apps from the Windows Store.
+By default, Surface Hub only installs apps from the Microsoft Store.
 To install apps signed by other sources, you must enable developer mode.

 > **Note**&nbsp;&nbsp;After developer mode has been enabled, you will need to reset the Surface Hub to disable it again.
 Resetting the device removes all local user files and configurations and then reinstalls Windows.